Breastfeeding in Emergencies, Disasters and Power Outages

 • how well your baby latches.

 Some milk is likely to be produced even if your baby is older than four weeks.
-No matter how much milk your body produces, breastfeeding can be helpful.
+No matter how much milk your body produces, nursing can be helpful.
 It will comfort your baby, keep her warm, and help to relax both of you during this stressful time.

 Supporting others during a disaster In many global disasters, donors send infant formula to relief agencies.
 These packages of powdered formula are often distributed to all mothers.
 However, breastfeeding mothers do not require formula.
 Using this formula can disrupt milk production and negatively impact the health of breastfeeding infants.